STAMP DUTY ADVICE

 Partnerships have their own special rules, which may be suitable for use with the introduction to the 3% surcharge on second properties.

 Non-residents now have an additional 2% surcharge to pay on a purchase of a residential property.

 stamp duty land tax Planning

-With the SDLT exemption period now being extended unti 30 September for £250k purchases, this gives some opportunities for spouses whom have mortgages on their buy-to-let properties to change the ownership of a property to save income tax without having to pay SDLT, which may have fallen due if there was a transfer of debt above the £125k threshold.
+Up until March 2025 SDLT has increased thresholds.
+This means purchases up to £250k will not attract SDLT before reverting back to £125k.
+This gives some opportunities for spouses whom have mortgages on their buy-to-let properties to change the ownership of a property to save income tax without having to pay SDLT, which may have fallen due if there was a transfer of debt above the £125k threshold.

 If you would like more assistance with tax planning around the ownership of the property between spouses we can assist, having helped many couples.